 Code of Conduct

 At Plashet we encourage mutual respect between students and staff.
 Poor behaviour undermines this by damaging the trust that underpins all relationships in the school and by wasting valuable learning time.
-Our expectations are clearly defined in our Code of Conduct.
+Our expectations are clearly defined below.

-If the Code of Conduct is infringed, a member of staff will take appropriate action.
-Sanctions will always be fair and appropriate to the poor choices made by the individual.
-Parents/carers will be informed if their daughter’s behaviour gives cause for concern and the school expects to work in partnership with parents/carers to improve the students’ commitment to learning and support her to succeed.
+If the Code of Conduct is infringed, sanctions will always be fair and appropriate to the poor choices made by the individual.
+Families will be informed if their daughter’s behaviour gives cause for concern and the school expects to work in partnership with parents to improve the student’s commitment to learning and support her to succeed.

 Code of Conduct Aims